Start with MCP Memory Agent Runtime API Reference

 conversation.search

 Example: a user asks their MCP client "Search my Mnemolog memory for what we decided about pricing."
-The client calls memory.search, Mnemolog returns cited memory items, and the client can follow up with pack.generate to produce a portable context pack.
+The client calls memory.search.
+If the user has granted owner-scoped vault access, the client can also call conversation.search or conversation.read.

 Scopes & the ownerless policy

 Owner-scoped credentials act on a user's vault with explicit scopes.
-Self-serve ownerless agents may create private temporary memory, run sandbox jobs, and test capabilities — but may not write to a user's private vault, publish public artifacts, bypass retention limits, or claim owner identity.
+Self-serve ownerless agents may create private temporary memory, run sandbox jobs, and test capabilities — but may not read or write a user's private vault, publish public artifacts, bypass retention limits, or claim owner identity.

 Machine-readable surface